Aliases for DBI Gene

 GeneCards Summary for DBI Gene

-DBI (Diazepam Binding Inhibitor (GABA Receptor Modulator, Acyl-CoA Binding Protein)) is a Protein Coding gene.
-Diseases associated with DBI include withdrawal disorder and alcoholic pancreatitis.
-Among its related pathways are Regulation of Cholesterol Biosynthesis by SREBP (SREBF) and Benzodiazepine Pathway, Pharmacodynamics.
-GO annotations related to this gene include lipid binding and benzodiazepine receptor binding.
+DBI (Diazepam Binding Inhibitor, Acyl-CoA Binding Protein) is a Protein Coding gene.
+Diseases associated with DBI include Hepatic Coma and Zellweger Syndrome.
+Among its related pathways are PPAR signaling pathway and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein dimerization activity and fatty-acyl-CoA binding.
 An important paralog of this gene is ACBD7.